St. Clair's defeat: Casualties

 The casualty rate was the highest percentage ever suffered by a United States Army unit and included St. Clair's second in command, Richard Butler.
 Of the 52 officers engaged, 39 were killed and 7 wounded; around 88% of all officers had become casualties.
 The American casualty rate among the soldiers was 97 percent, including 632 of 920 killed (69%) and 264 wounded.
-Nearly all of the 200 camp followers were slaughtered, for a total of 832 Americans killed.
+Nearly all of the 200 camp followers were killed with a few dozen taken prisoner, and a total of 832 Americans were killed.
 Due to its relatively small size at the time, approximately one-quarter of the entire U.S. Army had been destroyed in one day.
-Only 24 of the 920 officers and men engaged came out of it unscathed.
-The survivors included Benjamin Van Cleve and his uncle Robert Benham; Van Cleve was one of the few who were unharmed.
+Only 24 of the 920 men engaged came out of it unscathed.
+The survivors included future officeholders Benjamin Van Cleve and his uncle Robert Benham; Van Cleve was one of the few who were unharmed.
 Native casualties were about 61, with at least 21 killed.

-So many people died on site that when 300 soldiers from the Legion of the United States returned to the site in late 1793, they identified the site by the unburied human remains.
-The detachment had to move bones to make space for their beds.
+So many people died on site that when 300 soldiers from the Legion of the United States arrived to establish an outpost in late 1793, they recognized the battlefield by the sheer amount of human remains, and had to clear most of them just to make space for their beds.
 The Legion buried remains in a mass grave.
-Sixty years after the battle, in September 1851, the town organized Bone Burying Day to inter the remains of bones that had been discovered at that location.
+Sixty years after the battle, in September 1851, the town of Fort Recovery, Ohio organized Bone Burying Day to inter the remains of bones discovered at that location.
 Historian William Hogeland calls the Native American victory "the high-water mark in resistance to white expansion.
 No comparable Indian victory would follow."

 Aftermath

 Native American response

-The confederacy reveled in their triumph and war trophies, but most members of the force returned to their respective towns after the victory.
-The 1791 harvest had been insufficient in the region, and the warriors needed to hunt for winter food stores.
-A grand council was held on the banks of the Ottawa River to determine whether to continue the war against the United States or negotiate a peace from a strong position.
-Some believed that the United States would be unable to continue the war after the loss of so many soldiers.
-The council delayed the final decision until a new grand council could be held the following year.
-Both Little Turtle and Blue Jacket claimed to have been in overall command of the native forces at the victory, causing resentment between the two men and their followers.
+The confederacy reveled in their triumph and war trophies, but the victory proved short-lived.
+The 1791 harvest had been insufficient in the region, and many warriors soon returned home to hunt for winter stores.
+A grand council was held on the banks of the Ottawa River to determine whether to continue the war against the United States or negotiate peace from a strong position.
+Some felt that the United States would surely beg for peace after suffering such high losses, while others argued that without further action, the Americans would simply return to keep fighting.
+As finding food for their villages was a much more pressing concern, the final decision was postponed until a new council could be held the following year.
+Little Turtle and Blue Jacket both claimed credit for being in overall command of the native forces at the victory, causing lasting resentment between the two men and their followers.